 Measuring Small Parts

 Ultimately it’s not possible to make small parts reliably unless they can be measured reliably.
 That’s why we have advanced 3D scanners and coordinate measuring machines that we use at every critical step to constantly monitor physical dimensions.
 And of course, this same careful attention to detail is used to make the mold tools.

 What are Micro Parts Used For?

-What’s most important is that hospitals, insurance companies and patients are all interested in limiting as much as possible any invasive procedures inside the body.
+What’s most important is that hospitals, insurance companies, and patients are all interested in limiting as much as possible any invasive procedures inside the body.
 And everyone also wants to control costs.
-Therefore, there is a constant pressure to develop new products on the small scale that offer diagnostic and therapeutic remedies that don’t require surgery.
-To do this, advanced applications combine passive enclosures with sophisticated electronics, sensors and mechanical actuators to create an entirely new class of healthcare device.
+Therefore, there is constant pressure to develop new products on a small scale that offer diagnostic and therapeutic remedies that don’t require surgery.
+To do this, advanced applications combine passive enclosures with sophisticated electronics, sensors, and mechanical actuators to create an entirely new class of healthcare devices.